angular-sanctuary/learn-angular/src/content/docs/practical-course/delete-task/add-empty-list.md

 ## The *ngIf directive

-To display a message when the tasks list is empty, you can use the `*ngIf` directive.
+To iterate over the tasks list, we used the `*ngFor` directive.
+Known as a structural directive, it affects the layout by adding, removing, or manipulating elements in the DOM.

+Another common structural directive is the `*ngIf` directive.
-The `*ngIf` directive is a built-in directive that allows you to conditionally display an element in the view.
+It allows you to conditionally display an element in the view.

+By passing it a condition, the element its used one is displayed only when the condition is true.

 #### 🎓 Instructions